 So, how about being an insurance agent?

 Again, according to Indeed, the average annual salary of these professionals in the US is $67,139, which is $5,595 per month.
-This figure varies depending on factors, such as experience, the type of insurance sold, and the individual agent's sales performance.
+This figure varies depending on factors such as experience, the type of insurance sold, and the individual agent's sales performance.

 How Are Insurance Agents Paid?

-For example, car and home policies earn agents about 5% to 10% of the entire premiums.
-For life insurance, commissions are generally more attractive, which can range between 40% and 120% of a policy’s premiums during the first year.
+For example, agents earn about 5% to 10% of the premiums on car and home policies.
+Commissions on life insurance are generally more attractive, and they can range between 40% and 120% of a policy’s premiums during the first year.

 Other Ways Insurance Agents Make Money

 Also, some insurance companies offer profit-sharing programs for partner agencies.
-When these agencies meet specific revenue targets, insurers typically reward them with a percentage of either written or earned premiums as a bonus.
+When these agencies meet specific revenue targets, insurers typically reward them with a percentage of written or earned premiums as a bonus.

 The Verdict